Dreamshala

 Chase Bank is a household name in the USA, as it has dominated the banking sector since 1877 (under the name of Chase National Bank).
 It is now known for savings and checking accounts and for credit cards.
 But do you know that Chase also offers notary services to both existing and non-customers?

-The notary service is also available for non-customers of Chase bank, although it depends on the branch.
+The notary service is also available for non-customers of Chase Bank, although it depends on the branch.
 So now, I’ll give you a brief on what happened when I went for a notary service in my nearby Chase branch.

 Disclaimer: This article contains affiliate links.
 We may receive a small commission when you make a purchase (No extra cost to you).
 Please read our Affiliate Disclosure for more information.